-If you’re thinking of looking for a new job then adding some valuable skills to your CV is a sure-fire way to make you stand out.It doesn't have to cost you any money and you can do it from the comfort of your own home!
-Make this your month of learning new skills and you'll come out the other end with a great CV and a fantastic set of skills to make any employer take a second look at your application.
+f you’re thinking of looking for a new job then adding some valuable skills to your CV is a sure-fire way to make you stand out.It doesn't have to cost you any money and you can do it from the comfort of your own home!
+Making time for learning new skills can help towards building a great CV and a fantastic set of skills to make any employer take a second look at your application.

-Whilst digital skills are very important, soft skills play an important part in the majority of social care roles.
-In our 2018 survey, employers ranked teamwork and communication skills as the most important for any candidate to have.
+Whilst hard skills, like maths reading and moremeasurable skills are very important, soft skills play an important part in the majority of social care roles.
+Dealing with vulnerable people requires great communication skills, decision making and working autonomously.
 Soft skills refer to the personal attributes that dictate how you interact with other people.
 In other words, your inter-personal skills.
 Most job descriptions that you'll see these days include lines such as 'must work well with others' and 'has a strong work ethic'.
 In social care these are all the more important as you are often delivering one-on-one care to individuals.
 So which are the most important and what do they really mean?

-Communication skills are to do with relationship building, from building a rapport through the service you are delivering to supporting relationship with your peers.
+Communication skills are to do with relationship building, from building a rapport through the service you are delivering to supporting relationships with your peers.
 It also refers to how well you can express yourself both verbally and in written forms like emails and in reports.
-This is often the top soft skill needed for a role.
+This is often the top soft skill needed for a social care role.

 Decision Making Skills

-Making business related decisions isn't as easy as it might sound.
-What employers are looking for here is how you deal with the situation and come to a decision.
-Often, the decision itself isn't as important as how you reach it and how you are able to cope with the situation presented to you.
+Making decisions at work isn't as easy as it might sound.
+What employers are looking for here is how you deal with situations and come to a decision.
+When you are in a certain situation and you need to think on your feet, you need to demonstrate how you think on your feet and how you cope in stressful situations.

 Self motivated or self-starter are words you'll see liberally sprinkling many job adverts.
 They mean employees who don't need much supervision and can be counted on to keep going through their work.
 Being self-motivated also makes you more resilient and able to adapt to change which can be important in social care when each day can be different from the last.